MedaiP90/game-of-life/examples/README.md

 The direction to turn is one of L (90° left), R (90° right), N (no turn) and U (180° U-turn).

+## 11 - Langton's ant

+Langton's ant is a two-dimensional universal Turing machine with a very simple set of rules but complex emergent behavior.
+It was invented by Chris Langton in 1986 and runs on a square lattice of black and white cells.
+The universality of Langton's ant was proven in 2000.
+The idea has been generalized in several different ways, such as turmites which add more colors and more states.

+### 11.1 - Rules

+Squares on a plane are colored variously either black or white.
+We arbitrarily identify one square as the "ant".
+The ant can travel in any of the four cardinal directions at each step it takes.
+The "ant" moves according to the rules below:

+- At a white square, turn 90° clockwise, flip the color of the square, move forward one unit

+- At a black square, turn 90° counter-clockwise, flip the color of the square, move forward one unit

+Langton's ant can also be described as a cellular automaton, where the grid is colored black or white and the "ant" square has one of eight different colors assigned to encode the combination of black/white state and the current direction of motion of the ant.

 ## Moore neighborhood (`m`)

 In cellular automata, the Moore neighborhood is defined on a two-dimensional square lattice and is composed of a central cell and the eight cells that surround it.